eidam/cf-workers-status-page/README.md

      url: 'https://status-page.eidam.dev' # used for Slack messages
      logo: logo-192x192.png # image in ./public/ folder
      daysInHistogram: 90 # number of days you want to display in histogram
+     collectResponseTimes: false # experimental feature, enable only for <5 monitors or on paid plans

      # configurable texts across the status page
      allmonitorsOperational: 'All Systems Operational'